lbowenbiggs/lbowenbiggs.github.io/blog/_posts/2017-07-04-linux-network-hell.md

 I searched for reasons the Atheros chip wouldn't work, and was hit with *many* similar problems from other people with Lenovo computers.
 It turns out that Lenovo (along with HP and some other manufacturers) only allow certain hardware to run with their machines.

-I couldn't use my old laptop's wireless card, but the disconnc loop was still going.
+I couldn't use my old laptop's wireless card, but the disconnct loop was still going.
 I started shopping around for a new wireless card, but found that other people had issues with seemingly every wireless card.
-I couldn't find information about my model on Lenovo's website, but [ThinkWiki does](https://www.thinkwiki.org/wiki/Category:T410).
+I couldn't find information about my model on Lenovo's website, but [ThinkWiki has it](https://www.thinkwiki.org/wiki/Category:T410).
 Since shipping with an Intel Centrino is an option, I am betting those devices will be supported.

 Lenovo uses a Field Replacement Unit (FRU) number to identify compatible parts.